National Audiovisual Council

 The National Audiovisual Council (Romanian: Consiliul Național al Audiovizualului, CNA) is the official regulatory agency for the audio-visual market (radio, television) in Romania.

-Television broadcasts and cable television, frequency allocations, content monitoring and license allocation are done by the CNA, that is the main regulatory authority for the broadcast media in Romania.
-The appointments to its board are politicised, and the body thus often acts in a biased and ineffective way.
+Television broadcasts and cable television, frequency allocations, content monitoring, censorship, license allocation are done by the CNA, that is the main regulatory authority for the broadcast media in Romania.
+The appointments to its board are politicized, the body thus often acts in a biased and ineffective way.

 TV warning signs and previsions

 AP (Parental Guidance) This program can be watched by children up to age of 12 only with the consent or with their parents or family.